Last Updated on February 17, 2023

-I know, a laptop is so not ultra-minimalist, ut I’m a travel blogger, and I rely on my computer to make a living.
-For now, it’s an essential part of my weeklong minimalist travel packing list, though I’m seriously considering switching it out for an iPad Pro but I’m not there yet.
+I know, a laptop is so not ultra-minimalist, but I’m a travel blogger, and I rely on my computer to make a living.
+For now, it’s an essential part of my weeklong minimalist travel packing list.
+I’ve considered switching it out for an iPad Pro but I’m not there yet.

 I rely dearly on my laptop and I need to keep it protected at all costs.
 This sturdy, water-resistant case shields my computer from the harsh rigors of travel and fits perfectly into the back compartment of my backpack for easy access.

 Lightweight Travel Camera: Olympus O-MD E-M10

 Should you travel with a camera when your cellphone is perfectly capable of taking photos?
 That’s up to you.
 For my line of work, photography is essential, so I designed my packing list to fit my compact micro four-thirds camera, which is perfect for minimalist travel.